davidmaceachern/rust-web-starter/README.md

 - Uses the [Tokio](https://tokio.rs/) runtime to collect data from the [Phemex Exchange](https://phemex.com/) and save it to a [Minio](https://min.io/) [S3](https://aws.amazon.com/s3/) bucket.

+## Goals

+- Build a batch process, which can be considered an "offline distributed system" as opposed to a real time analytics pipeline.
+- Attempt to map existing knowledge into a Rust application, consolidate skills and test Rust's readiness for this level of the stack.
+- Avoid being too opinionated about where it will be deployed.
+- Evolve to a state which it can be used to build out other ideas that I have.

 ## Structure

 ```
-|-- Cargo.toml            <--- Where we can define application dependencies.
+|-- Cargo.toml            <--- Where we can define our workspace configuration.
-|-- client                <--- Logic for tests and the app to interface with infrastructure.
+|-- client                <--- Logic for the app and tests to interface with infrastructure.
 |   |-- Cargo.toml        <--- Where we can define client dependencies.
 |   `-- src
 |       `-- main.rs       <--- Binary containing the client logic.
+|-- collector             <--- Logic for tests and the app to interface with infrastructure.
+|   |-- Cargo.toml        <--- Where we can define collector dependencies.
+|   `-- src
+|       `-- main.rs       <--- Binary containing the collector logic.
 |-- readme.md
 |-- run-dynamodb.sh       <--- Bash script to run a local Dynamodb container.
 |-- run-s3.sh             <--- Bash script to run a local Minio (S3) container.
-`-- src                   <--- Rust-web-template source, our main business logic.
-    `-- main.rs           <--- The binary containing the application logic.
 ```

 ## Development